apigeekdemos/apigee-s1p-labs/Lab 1 - Proxy a CF app using Edge (Org plan)/README.md

 **1. Register to obtain PCF Credentials:** Open [registration sheet](https://apigeespringone.page.link/registration ), pick a user and complete additional fields: name, role, email, and company.

 **2. Set environment variables:** Before you begin, you will need to set the environment variables of your PCF foundation.
-Please ask your instructor to provision them.
-Replace values of **`PCF_USERNAME, PCF_PASSWORD, APIGEE_ORG, APIGEE_ENV, APIGEE_USERNAME, APIGEE_PASSWORD, `**,  variables.
+[Download apigee-pcf-environment.sh](https://apigeespringone.page.link/apigee-pcf-environment).
+Ask your instructor to provision them.
+Replace values of **`PCF_USERNAME and PCF_PASSWORD`**,  variables.

    **a.
 Save apigee-pcf-environment.sh**

+   Example of environment variables.

    ```bash
    # apigee-pcf-environment.sh file